m1guelpf/chatgpt-telegram/README.md

 Go CLI to fuels a Telegram bot that lets you interact with [ChatGPT](https://openai.com/blog/chatgpt/), a large language model trained by OpenAI.

 ## Installation

-Download the file corresponding to your OS in the [releases page](https://github.com/m1guelpf/chatgpt-telegram/releases/latest):
+Download the file corresponding to your OS in the [releases page](https://github.com/m1guelpf/chatgpt-telegram/releases/latest).
 - `chatgpt-telegram-Darwin-amd64`: macOS (Intel)
 - `chatgpt-telegram-Darwin-arm64`: macOS (M1)
 - `chatgpt-telegram-Linux-amd64`: Linux
 - `chatgpt-telegram-Linux-arm64`: Linux (ARM)
 - `chatgpt-telegram-Win-amd64`: Windows

 After you download the file, extract it into a folder and open the `env.example` file with a text editor and fill in your credentials.
+- `TELEGRAM_TOKEN`: Your Telegram Bot token
+  - Follow [this guide](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) to create a bot and get the token.
+- `TELEGRAM_ID` (Optional): Your Telegram User ID
+  - If you set this, only you will be able to interact with the bot.
+  - To get your ID, message `@userinfobot` on Telegram.
+- `EDIT_WAIT_SECONDS` (Optional): Amount of seconds to wait between edits
+  - This is set to `1` by default, but you can increase if you start getting a lot of `Too Many Requests` errors.
-You'll need your bot token, which you can find [here](https://core.telegram.org/bots/tutorial#obtain-your-bot-token), and optionally your telegram id, which you can find by DMing `@userinfobot` on Telegram.
-Save the file, and rename it to `.env`.
+- Save the file, and rename it to `.env`.
 > **Note** Make sure you rename the file to _exactly_ `.env`!
 The program won't work otherwise.

 Finally, open the terminal in your computer (if you're on windows, look for `PowerShell`), navigate to the path you extracted the above file (you can use `cd dirname` to navigate to a directory, ask ChatGPT if you need more assistance 😉) and run `./chatgpt-telegram`.